-How to import project in Android Studio
+How to Import Project in Android Studio

 Migration of your projects to Android Studio needs you to adapt to a new project structure, IDE functionality, and build system.
 Suppose you are migrating a project in Android Studio from Eclipse.
-In that case, Android Studio will offer you an import tool to move the existing code into the Android Studio project and Gradle-based build files.
+In that case, Android Studio will offer you an import tool to move the existing code into Android Studio import project and Gradle-based build files.
 Before discussing further on how to import project in Android Studio?
 Let us understand what Android Studio is.

 What is Android Studio?

 The official Integrated development environment(IDE) for Android app development is Android Studio.
 It is based on Java integrated development environment for Software called IntelliJ IDEA.
 It includes code editing and developer tools.
 Furthermore, it utilizes code templates, GitHub integration, emulator, and support app development within the Android operating system.

 Now let's discuss how you can download Android Studio.

 It is easier to download and utilize Android Studio.
 Its rich UI development environment with templates provides its new developers to create phone and tablet solutions for Android.
 For creating Android apps or solutions, you need Android Studio.
 So to download Android Studio, you need to follow the below steps -

 - Visit the official website of Android studio in your browser.